devicefactory/df1-ios/README.md

 DF1-IOS
 =======

+**About:**

-**About:** This repository is for Device Factory iOS applications.
+This repository is for Device Factory iOS applications.
 These apps are intended to be for demonstration purposes.
-They can be compiled and install in an iOS product and used to control the DF1 device.
+They can be compiled and installed on iOS hardware and used to interact with the DF1 device.

 **Contents:**
 * docs - Supporting files and documentaion